 Conservation Area status is all encompassing and exclusive to the defined area.
 An area may be defined by the built environment and its character and not by the people within it, although they many have influenced it.
 As such there are no issues of equality or diversity.

 Conclusion

-That formal consultation be initiated with regard to extending the Conservation Area boundary of Tenby as shown on the map attached at Annex A.
+That the Conservation Area boundary be extended as shown on the map attached at Appendix A.

 Recommendation